Archive for March, 2020

 Today the whole world is being tested on which system, social democracy or liberal democracy will emerge from the Covid-19 challenge in strongest health.
 Will the USA President retain his position as economic leader of the world?
 Or is there a new sheriff in town?
 We don’t like having our personal freedom restrained for social good but on the other hand, personal freedom is so often abused by individuals to the great cost of society.
 Not least the freedom to breed beyond the parents, or the planet’s, ability to support those children with the basics of a healthy life.
 In local politics we will wait and see whether, when we go to the ballot box, PM Jacinda will be seen as a Joan of Arc or a Florence Nightingale; Head Nurse of the National Sanitarium who’s job is now done and done well, or CEO of NZ Inc. whose job is yet to be done.

 We have a perception that viruses are by definition malevolent.
 In fact many are simply benign and some are actually an essential part of life, performing vital functions.
 But all life forms live with the reality of viruses.
 In many cases they form a natural culling process; and being natural this is for the greater good.
 And it is not only nature that culls life forms.
 We humans, who were given reign of all the birds and beasts, will regularly cull wild animals when they are becoming so numerous as to cause ecological damage.
-We need only recall humans deliberate release in 1997 of the cruel rabbit hemorrhagic disease (RHD) virus to cull the rabbit population in New Zealand, humans do what must be done to control animal populations that get out of control.
+Whether it is shooting goats from a helicopter or releasing the cruel rabbit hemorrhagic disease (RHD) virus to cull the rabbit population in New Zealand, humans do what must be done to control animal populations that get out of control.

 The earth is a living organism and has strong immunity, but it still needs to take appropriate measures to maintain its good health.
 When humans become the problem for the health of the earth then it is nature which is called on to resolve the problem.
-While records were not accurately taken, analysed and shared globally a hundred years ago, our best estimates today are that the Spanish flu killed about 2% of the world population.
+While records were not accurately taken, analysed and shared globally a hundred years ago, our best estimates today are that the 1918-8 Spanish flu killed about 2% of the world population.
 Initial data from China suggested that was similar to the Covid-19 impact.
-Two percent does not sound a lot but that was approximately fifty million people worldwide.
+2% does not sound a lot but that was approximately forty million people worldwide a hundred years ago.
 If this Covid-19 virus cannot be contained and has the same impact as the Spanish flu, that would equate to a culling of 150 million people off today’s global population of 7.5 billion.
 Pro rata, the 150 million death toll would be approx. 28 million in China; another 26 million in India; 6.5 million in the USA; 1.5 million in Germany, 1.3 million in the UK and 100,000 in New Zealand.
 On the plus side 1.3 billion of the healthiest people in China would survive, over 320 million of the healthiest Americans and 4.9 million of the healthiest kiwis would also survive.
-The ‘median human’ on the planet would be slightly younger and notably healthier and, probably, more controlled with their consumerism.
+The ‘median human’ on the planet would be slightly younger and notably healthier than now.
 Natural selection is about the survival of the species, not the individual; it has always been thus.
-Modern healthcare should minimise the human impact, allowing for those who, given age and health, would have died with Coronavirus but not primarily of Coronavirus.
-The biggest impact will be the global economy across all age and socio demographic profiles as the world consumption of disposable goods and air transport shrinks to a level that Gaia can more readily cope with.